 Before you carry out your project, be sure that you have a skip bin ready.
-That way, you can store and dispose of garden waste conveniently.
+That way, you can store and dispose of green waste conveniently.
 Contact Backyard Bins to hire the skip bin suitable for your upcoming garden renovation.

 Backyard Bins Team